 Other times you can’t tell, which has a lot to do with how well the owner cares for the kitty toilet.
 Clumping litter is a marvel, but it’s not the be-all and end-all.
 Here’s how a site called The Nest suggests you do things:

-Every few weeks, empty the box entirely and scrape off any dried litter.
-Scrub it with hot water, then fill with a mixture of one teaspoon chlorine bleach to one gallon of hot water.
+- Every few weeks, empty the box entirely and scrape off any dried litter.
+Scrub it with hot water, then fill with a mixture of 1 teaspoon chlorine bleach to 1 gallon of hot water.
 Empty and rinse after five minutes, then dry thoroughly with paper towels.

-Cover the bottom of the box with a thin layer of baking soda before refilling with litter.
-Of course, you could also use a commercial litter-box deodorizer.
-A quick peek on Amazon showed prices ranging from 20 cents $1.27 per ounce.
+- Cover the bottom of the box with a thin layer of baking soda before refilling with litter.

 I performed this chore for my chronically ill relative.
 She was delighted, going so far as to say that the newly sparkling porcelain provided “a great sense of peace.”

 You love your golden retriever.
 You do!
 But that eau de canine tends to cling to his doggy bed, and to the sofa he knows he’s not supposed to lie on.